-Here is the big question, should I trust a VPN provider?, more often than not, why won’t I. A Virtual Private Network is a secure tunnel between two or more devices.
-A VPN enables users to send and receive data anonymously and secure online, in order to protect private web traffic from snooping, interference, and censorship.
+Here is the big question, should I trust a VPN provider?.
+A Virtual Private Network create a secure tunnel between two or more devices.
+A VPN enables users to send and receive data anonymously and secure online.
+In order to protect private web traffic from snooping, interference, and censorship.

-If I say VPN provider, what do you think? there is a lot of free VPN provider out there, but come to think of it, a Virtual Private Network won’t save you from the problem you are running from, because as long as you are online you are not fully protected (that’s just the bitter truth.)
+There is a lot of free VPN provider, and paid one as well.
+But come to think of it, a Virtual Private Network won’t save you from the internet privacy, because as long as you are online you are not fully protected (that’s just the bitter truth.)

 A Virtual Private Network is good, I know, you can change your location to that of a different country in order to access some of the content, and features that are not available in your country, it works.
 I use it, and I also recommend it.